40843245/CSharp/built-in package/System/Type/tutorial guide/CH2 -- get type.md

 ## examples
 ### example 1
 #### code about extension methods
-`TypeExtensionMethods.GetInfo` and `TypeExtensionMethods.GetSimpleInfo` extension method is defined in `TypeExtensionMethods` static class as follows.
+`TypeExtensionMethods.GetInfo` extension method is defined in `TypeExtensionMethods` static class as follows.

 ```
 using Example.Helpers.Indentation;